superlinked/superlinked/docs/superlinked/framework/dsl/query/result.md

     `schema: superlinked.framework.common.schema.id_schema_object.IdSchemaObject`
     :

+    ### Methods

+    `to_pandas(self) ‑> pandas.core.frame.DataFrame`
+    :   Converts the query result entries into a pandas DataFrame.

+        Each row in the DataFrame corresponds to a single entity in the result, with columns representing the fields of the stored objects.

+        Returns:
+            DataFrame: A pandas DataFrame where each row represents a result entity, and each column corresponds to the fields of the stored objects.

 `ResultEntry(entity: superlinked.framework.storage.entity.Entity, stored_object: dict[str, typing.Any])`
 :   Represents a single entry in a Result, encapsulating the entity and its associated data.